fedimint/nixos-deployment/README.md

 you might use the target system (server) as a build machine itself.
 This might require more disk space and take longer, as the server is probably slower than your local machine.

-Use https://github.com/DeterminateSystems/nix-installer and run the installation shell command **on the server** to setup Nix building system first.

 Use:

 ```